-To determine if you qualify for Chapter 7 Bankruptcy, a "Means Test" must be completed.
-This test will determine if you will qualify for Chapter 7 while also identifying debt relief solutions and opportunities.
+To determine if you qualify for Chapter 7 bankruptcy, a "means test" must be completed.
+This test will determine if you qualify for Chapter 7 while also identifying debt relief solutions and opportunities.

 Oak Creek Bankruptcy Lawyer helps you file for Chapter 7.

 The Means Test takes into account the last six months of your financial history.
-Begin by determining your average monthly income and multiplying the number by 12 to get your estimated annual income.
-If your income is lower than the median income for Wisconsin households you may elect for Chapter 7 bankruptcy.
+Take that income value and multiply it by two.
+If your income is lower than the median income for Wisconsin households, you are qualified for Chapter 7 bankruptcy.
 If your income is higher than the median, you may be required to file for Chapter 13 Bankruptcy.

-See below for a breakdown of the most current Wisconsin household median incomes:
+See below for a breakdown of Wisconsin household median incomes*:

 Before considering filing on your own, learn how filing for bankruptcy works in Milwaukee and throughout Wisconsin.
 There's a few things you absolutely MUST understand before declaring bankruptcy:

-Once you filed the proper paperwork with the Bankruptcy Court of the Eastern District of Wisconsin, an automatic stay is immediately imposed.
-An automatic stay prevents creditors from taking further action against you.
+An automatic stay is immediately imposed once your paperwork is filed with the Bankruptcy Court of the Eastern District of Wisconsin.
+The automatic stay prevents creditors from taking further action against you.
 Your creditors will not be able to call you, write to you, sue you, garnish you, repossess your car or foreclose against your property.
 This is one of the biggest benefits that bankruptcy provides to you.

-Our Milwaukee Chapter 7 Bankruptcy attorney knows there are exceptions and workarounds for Chapter 7 Bankruptcy rules and requirements.
+Our Milwaukee Chapter 7 bankruptcy attorney knows the exceptions and workarounds for Chapter 7 bankruptcy rules and requirements.
 Chapter 7 can completely eliminate unsecured debts that have no attachment to property (secured debts).
 The debts most commonly discharged in bankruptcy are listed below.